stanfordnlp/stanza/_pages/corenlp_client.md

 {% include alerts.html %}
 {{note}}
-It is highly advised to start the server in a context manager (e.g. `with CoreNLPClient(...) as client:`) to ensure the server is properly shut down when your Python application finishes.
+{{"It is highly advised to start the server in a context manager (e.g. `with CoreNLPClient(...) as client:`) to ensure the server is properly shut down when your Python application finishes." | markdownify}}
 {{end}}

 ```python